aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

 ### Prompt Best Practices
 - ✅ Be specific about output format
+- ✅ Include/attach a JSON schema (or an explicit schema-like field list) and instruct Hermes 3 to output **only** JSON that conforms to it
 - ✅ Provide step-by-step reasoning framework
 - ✅ Include user context inline
 - ✅ Set temperature to 0.3 (low creativity, high consistency)